 Anywhere in Benin City, a foreign visitor is bound to attract a lot of attention, which is why it is always advisable to be accompanied by a local guide.
 Fortunately, my young and eager taxi guy was excellent at that!

-When 5 police officers attempting to extort a bribe from a presumed naive tourist, asked for my “photography permit”, I required neither cash, nor assistance: In Nigeria like anywhere else, defiance is your best friend if a police officer serves you blatant b.s.
+Nigerian cops have a dreadful reputation, to say the least.
+When 5 police officers attempting to extort a bribe from this presumed naive tourist, asked for my “photography permit”, I required neither cash, nor assistance.
+In Nigeria like anywhere else, defiance is your best friend if a police officer serves you blatant b.s.
 This oyibo wasn’t as gullible as they had hoped, and no money changed hands!